Lanjelin/astronvim-docker/.github/README.md

 ### UnRaid
 I've inlcuded a template to make it a fast process setting this up in UnRaid.
-Simply run the following to download the template, the navigate to your Docker-tab, click Add Container, and find AstroNvim in the Template-dropdown.
+Simply run the following to download the template, then navigate to your Docker-tab, click Add Container, and find AstroNvim in the Template-dropdown.

 ```bash
 wget -O /boot/config/plugins/dockerMan/templates-user/my-AstroNvim.xml https://raw.githubusercontent.com/Lanjelin/astronvim-docker/main/my-AstroNvim.xml